KILTprotocol/docs/docs/sdk/1-workshop/03-attester/03-ctype.md

 ---
-id: attester-ctype
+id: ctype
-title: 🏢 Attester CTYPE
+title: CTYPE
 ---

 import CodeBlock from '@theme/CodeBlock';
-import CType from '!!raw-loader!../../../code-examples/workshop/attester/createCType.js';
+import CType from '!!raw-loader!../../../../code-examples/workshop/attester/createCType.js';
-import GetCType from '!!raw-loader!../../../code-examples/workshop/attester/getCType.js';
+import GetCType from '!!raw-loader!../../../../code-examples/workshop/attester/getCType.js';
-import Attester from '!!raw-loader!../../../code-examples/workshop/attester/index-3.js';
+import Attester from '!!raw-loader!../../../../code-examples/workshop/attester/index-3.js';
-import Index from '!!raw-loader!../../../code-examples/workshop/index-2.js';
+import Index from '!!raw-loader!../../../../code-examples/workshop/index-2.js';

 Before the <span class="label-role claimer">claimer</span> can make a claim about themselves, first a claim type (CType for short) needs to be found or created.
 It requires an account and a full DID with tokens in order to pay the Angel's fee and deposit of a CType.

 A claim type (CTYPE for short) is a KILT-specific term, but the concept is simple:
 A CTYPE defines the structure of a claim.
 You can think of it as the data model for your claim.

 For example, a very basic CTYPE for a driver's license could look like this: